bnvinay92/bnvinay92.github.io/_posts/2024-05-23-mobile-monorepo.md

 # Kotlin Mobile Monorepo

-We recently migrated from a multi-repo to a monorepo for our ios and android mobile application.
+We recently migrated from a multi-repo to a monorepo for our ios and android ridehailing mobile applications.
 This post will go over why and how we did this.

 ------